 Herringbone is also a great place to try local spiky lobster (an O’ahu delicacy!) and locally-raised roasted chicken (surprisingly hard to find on the island).
-The vibe is decidedly trendy and upscale, which again, if you require gluten-free dining options but don’t want to miss out on a scene, makes this global leaning restaurant a win-win.
-It’s a surprisingly oasis inside the marketplace.
+The vibe is decidedly trendy and upscale, which again, if you require gluten-free dining options but don’t want to miss out on a scene, makes this global-leaning restaurant a win-win.
+It’s a surprising oasis inside the marketplace.

 Morimoto Asia (Pan-Asian Dim Sum)